edgelesssys/constellation/mount/README.md

 ## Testing

-A small test programm is available in `test/main.go`.
+A small test program is available in `test/main.go`.
-To build the programm run:
+To build the program run:
 ```shell
 go build -o test/crypt ./test/
 ```